-The choice of whether to compare ADCs or DCRs depends on the question being asked.
-To illustrate what each type of effect tells you, figure 4 plots the probability of diabetes by age for whites and nonwhites from a model with age and age-squared.
-The circles are observations for the younger sample of nonwhites; the squares are observations for the older sample of whites.
-For nonwhites, $ADC{age}^{N} = .04$ which is the average change in the probability for each observations as age is increases by 5 from its observed values.
-For whites, ADC{age}^{W} is close to 0 since the positive effects of age for those younger than 72 are offset by the negative effects for those older than 72.
+The choice of whether to make group comparisons of ADCs or DCRs depends on the substantive question being asked.
+To illustrate what each measure of change tells you, figure 4 plots the probability of diabetes by age for whites and nonwhites from a model with age and age-squared.
+The squares are observations for the younger sample of whites, while the circles are observations for the older sample of nonwhites.
+For whites, $ADC{age}^{W} = .03$ which is the average change in the probability for each observations as age is increases by 5 from its observed values.
+For nonwhites, ADC{age}^{N} is close to 0 since the positive effects of age for those younger than 72 are offset by the negative effects for those older than 72.
 The difference in the ADCs across groups is due primarily to group differences in the distribution of age and mask the similar shapes of the probability curves.
-The DCRs computed at specific ages reflect the similar shapes of the curves.
-At the mean age for nonwhites, $DCR{age}^{W} = .027$ and $DCR{age}^{N} = .045$; at the overall mean, $DCR{age}^{W} = .011$ and $DCR{age}^{N} = .018$; and at the mean for whites, $DCR{age}^{W} = -.007$ and $DCR{age}^{N} = -.011$.
+In contrast, the DCRs computed at specific ages reflect the similar shapes of the curves.
+At the mean age of 60 for whites, $DCR{age}^W = .03$ and $DCR{age}^N = .04$; at the overall mean age of 67.5, $DCR{age}^W = .01$ and $DCR{age}^N = .02$; and at the mean age of 75 for nonwhites, $DCR{age}^W = -.01$ and $DCR{age}^N = -.02$.
 DCRs compare the shape of the probability curves at the same values of the regressors, whiles ADCs reflect both group differences in the curves and in the distribution of regressors.
+In this example, the ADCs suggest that the effect of age is larger for whites, yet the curves show that the rate of change in the probability of diabetes is larger for nonwhites.
 Indeed, two groups can have exactly the same regression coefficients with significantly different ADCs.
-Neither the ADC or the DCR is always better-they simply reflect different ways in which effects differ across groups as shown in section 4.
+Neither the ADC or the DCR is always better- they simply reflect different ways in which effects differ across groups as illustrated in section 4.